About St. Mary’s University

 St. Mary’s University, founded in 1852 by Marianist brothers and priests, is the first institution of higher learning in San Antonio and the oldest Catholic university in Texas and the Southwest.
 Personal attention and powerful academic programs have made St. Mary’s a nationally recognized liberal arts institution.

 The University provides a Catholic education experience that evokes academic excellence while integrating liberal studies, professional preparation and ethical commitment.
-St. Mary’s full-time faculty members, 94 percent of whom hold doctoral or terminal degrees in their fields, are committed to student success in and out of the classroom.
-St. Mary’s offers 75 programs, including two doctoral and two law programs.
+St. Mary’s full-time faculty members, 93 percent of whom hold doctoral or terminal degrees in their fields, are committed to student success in and out of the classroom.
+St. Mary’s offers more than 75 programs, including two doctoral and two law programs.
 With a diverse student population of about 3,800 of all faiths and backgrounds, the student/faculty ratio of 12-to-1 permits small classes and promotes active learning.

 The Marianists who came to San Antonio in 1852 responded to the call of their superiors to establish an educational institution to regenerate the people of the city.
 Through their work and the work of those who followed them, St. Mary’s University has maintained its reputation as “a noble institution destined to be a great education center of the Southwest.”